-What is Occlusion Therapy?
+What is Patching or Occlusion Therapy?

-Occlusion or patching is a way of improving the poor vision in a weak or lazy eye in children.
+Patching or Occlusion Therapy is a way of improving the poor vision in a weak or lazy eye in children.
 Occluding or covering the good eye encourages the weak eye to work harder.

 Occlusion does not replace the need for glasses, nor is it a cure to straighten the eye.